https://i0.wp.com/demerarawaves.com/wp-content/uploads/2024/03/UG-2024-5.png!

 Mr Solomon said the Town Council was legally responsible for drainage in the town but did not have sufficient equipment and cash to execute the works.
 In terms of equipment, he said the “only matter on the floor” is the acquisition of a mini excavator and road patching equipment.

-One possible solution to the drainage problem, according to Mr Sharma who is a former Region 10 Chairman, is for agriculture to be added as a regional budgetary programme as is the case in Regions Two, Three, Four, Five and Six which would see the establishment of a National Drainage and Irrigation Authority branch.
+One possible solution to the drainage problem, according to Mr Sharma who is a former Region 10 chairman, is for agriculture to be added as a regional budgetary programme as is the case in Regions Two, Three, Four, Five and Six which would see the establishment of a National Drainage and Irrigation Authority branch.

-Instead, he indicated that Central Government had awarded a drainage contract which resulted in the construction of a drainage wall shortly after it was built.
+Instead, he indicated that central government had awarded a drainage contract which resulted in the construction of a drainage wall shortly after it was built.

 On the revenue side, the Linden Mayor said the Local Government Ministry has not yielded to the Town Council’s four requests to approve an increase in rates and taxes from current lows of GY$1,500 and GY$2,000.
-At the same time, he said the municipality was saddled with debts to the Guyana Revenue Authority and GY$180 million to National Insurance Scheme, GY$200 million to the electricity companies.
+At the same time, he said the municipality was saddled with debts to the Guyana Revenue Authority and GY$180 million to the National Insurance Scheme, and GY$200 million to the electricity companies.
 Through agreements, he said a number of those debts were being repaid.

 While residents and businesses in Linden owe the Town Council more than GY$100 million in principal and interest dating back to the 1980s, Mr Solomon credited a slight improvement in payments to the use of Mobile Money Guyana as a means by which especially overseas-based property owners could pay their debts.
-He said tax annual tax amnesties had been helping to rake in some earnings.
+He said annual tax amnesties had been helping to rake in some earnings.